Kalinga

 Kalinga has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Area infrastructure changes significantly influence local performance.
-AreaSearch identified nine projects likely impacting the area.
-Major initiatives include Greville, Clayfield Development Aggregate, Clayfield Villagio Shopping Centre Revitalisation, and 12-14 Figgis Street Townhouses.
-Below is a list detailing those most relevant.
+AreaSearch identified nine potential impact projects: Greville, Clayfield Development Aggregate, Clayfield Villagio Shopping Centre Revitalisation, and 12-14 Figgis Street Townhouses.
+Key projects are listed below for relevance consideration.

 Professional plan users can use the search below to filter and access additional projects.